Archibald Eden: First World War

-Inter-War Period
+Inter-war period and Second World War

 Following the war Eden was placed in command of the 48th (South Midland) Division, taking his official retirement on the 23 March 1924.

-Second World War

 During the Second World War Eden organised a local Home Guard branch, commanding it until it was brought to his attention that due to his advanced age it was not legal for him to hold the command.
 Following this Eden immediately stepped down from his position and enlisted into the same Home Guard branch as a Private, from there working in the branch depot.
 For this service he was entitled to the Defence Medal.

 Later life

 Post-active service Eden remained a figure in military activities, local politics and local historical preservation.
-He wrote the ‘1925 Regimental Chronicle Militia and Volunteer Battalions Of The Regiment’ for the 4th Battalion of the Oxford and Bucks, signing off “ I am indebted to A History of the Oxfordsbire Regment of Militia, by Lieut-Colonel Frank Willan, for much of the information in this article; also to Captain Philip Godsal, who has supplied me with the details of the Regiment s history since 1900.” and he was a Chum of The Old Contemptibles' Association (being the President of the Winchester Branch), unveiled the Caversham War Memorial in Christchurch Meadows on 5 May 1928, and was also Chairman of the Regimental Committee in 1931 responsible for the organisation of the memorials in the Oxford and Bucks Regimental Chapel in Christ Church Cathedral, Oxford.
+He wrote the ‘1925 Regimental Chronicle Militia and Volunteer Battalions Of The Regiment’ for the 4th Battalion of the Oxford and Bucks, signing off: "I am indebted to A History of the Oxfordsbire Regiment of Militia, by Lieut-Colonel Frank Willan, for much of the information in this article; also to Captain Philip Godsal, who has supplied me with the details of the Regiment s history since 1900." and he was a Chum of The Old Contemptibles' Association (being the President of the Winchester Branch), unveiled the Caversham War Memorial in Christchurch Meadows on 5 May 1928, and was also Chairman of the Regimental Committee in 1931 responsible for the organisation of the memorials in the Oxford and Bucks Regimental Chapel in Christ Church Cathedral, Oxford.
+He was personally responsible for initially compiling the names, and was in attendance at the Service of Dedication and Ceremony in Christ Church on 11 November 1931.

 He remained a long-serving county vice-president of the Hampshire Branch of the British Legion.

 In 1939 he was involved in a Shawford and Compton subscription and adoption scheme in support of child refugees.

 In 1940 Eden was elected vice-chairman of the Winchester branch of the Conservative Party, as well as Hon.
 Treasurer.
 Circa 1945 he was the Treasurer of the branch, and circa 1953 he was a member of the Hampshire Field Club and Archaeological Society.

-He died on 8 May 1956, aged 84, and is buried in All Saints Churchyard, Compton.
+He died on 8 May 1956, aged 84.

 Legacy

-The National Army Museum holds two photograph albums compiled by Eden, one labelled as referring to "Nigeria and Ashanti, 1899-1901", and the other "South African War 1901-1902".
+The National Army Museum holds two photograph albums compiled by Eden, one labelled as referring to "Nigeria and Ashanti, 1899–1901", and the other "South African War 1901–1902".

 His daughter Dorothy donated the military effects of Eden's father to the Cameronian Regimental Museum in 1982, where they are still held.
 This includes his father's Musketry training certificate, three Commission documents, his Abyssinian War medal, a portrait photograph, and various pieces of correspondence.

 The Royal Green Jackets (Rifles) Museum holds Eden's full medal entitlement in their medal room, as well as some further items relating to him.